benjavicente/benjavicente.dev/public/blog/context-in-web-frameworks/index.md

 ---

-This type of context passing is ideal for simple functions and small applications, where the parameters are few and coupled with the responsibility of the component that receives it.
+This type of context passing is ideal for simple functions and medium applications, where the parameters are few and coupled with the responsibility of the component that receives it.

 The drawbacks of this pattern arriases when the application grows, and more context passing is needed to create the desired handler.